 Good Morning Machu Picchu!!!

-After to relax in Aguas Calientes, we are going to have an amazing breakfast at our hotel around 4:30am after to enjoyed our breakfast, we are going to the bus station to take the firs bus up to Machu picchu that is going to arrive about 15 minutes before that Machu picchu would be open In Machu Picchu, we are going to be one of the first groups to see the sun shine and to take pictures when nobody is there.
-The views from this part of Machu Picchu are complete different that you seen before from the Sun Gate, After to enjoy there we are going to climb to Huayna Picchu Mountain, this trekking take about 3 hours and a half up and down, from there you will have a impressive view of Machu Picchu and the Machu Picchu Valley.
+After to relax in Aguas Calientes, we are going to have an amazing breakfast at our hotel around 4:30am after to enjoyed our breakfast, we are going to the bus station to take the first bus up to Machu Picchu that is going to arrive about 15 minutes before that Machu Picchu would be open In Machu Picchu, we are going to be one of the first groups to see the sunshine and to take pictures when nobody is there.
+The views from this part of Machu Picchu are complete different that you seen before from the Sun Gate, After to enjoy there we are going to climb to Huayna Picchu Mountain, this trekking take about 3 hours and a half up and down, from there you will have an impressive view of Machu Picchu and the Machu Picchu Valley.
 After you enjoyed there, we are going to take a bus down to Aguas Calientes to take the train back to Ollantaytambo and transfer to your hotel.

 |Accomodation (Category)||Price per Traveler USD$|